Mayann Francis: Early life and education

-Born in Sydney, Nova Scotia and raised in Whitney Pier, she is the daughter of Archpriest George A. Francis and Thelma D. Francis, and is a graduate of Saint Mary's University and completed graduate studies at New York University.
+Born in Sydney, Nova Scotia and raised in Whitney Pier, she is the daughter of George A. Francis, an Archpriest and Vicar General of the African Orthodox Church, and Thelma D. Francis.
+She is a graduate of Saint Mary's University and completed graduate studies at New York University.

 Career

 She was the director and CEO of the Nova Scotia Human Rights Commission from 1999-2006.
 She also served as Nova Scotia's provincial ombudsman from December 2000 until December 2003, the first woman to be appointed to that post.
 Previously, she served in senior positions with the Government of Ontario, Dalhousie University and the District Attorney's office in Kings County, New York.

 Community involvement

 She is a past member of United Way/Centraide, the Mascoll Foundation, the board of governors at University College of Cape Breton (now Cape Breton University), the general council of the Canadian National Institute for the Blind and she sat on Nova Scotia's Voluntary Planning Board.
 Francis has been recognized for her outstanding achievements with a Harry Jerome Award, an award from the Multicultural Education Council of Nova Scotia and a Golden Jubilee Medal.
 She is a member of the African Orthodox Church, a church formed in the late 19th century mainly for the African American community in the United States.